Master of Commerce

 Most RMIT courses do not include passive large-scale classes such as lectures, instead the content traditionally provided in lectures is made available online.
 This may be in the form of readings, videos or other on-demand learning materials.
 This content will also support the basis of interactive learning that takes place in on-campus classes.

-Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives.
-The Board creates a strategic bridge between the latest in technology and design thinking and business.
+Guiding the development of the College of Business and Law, both nationally and internationally, is an Industry Advisory Board of high-profile executives.

 Study tours are a unique feature of this on-campus degree.